 This event brought together 100 students from eight schools and raised over $1,000 for the fund.
 Through organization and outreach, I saw how creativity and community can make STEM more welcoming and inclusive for all students.

-I was selected as Principal Flutist for the 2026 Florida Music Education Association (FMEA) All-State Symphonic Band, where I performed under the direction of Colonel Schofield, Commander and Conductor of The United States Air Force Band, whose leadership included performances at the 59th Presidential Inauguration of President Joe Biden.
+I was selected as Principal Flutist for the 2026 Florida Music Education Association (FMEA) All-State Symphonic Band, where I performed under the direction of Colonel Schofield, Commander and Conductor of The United States Air Force Band.

 2025 Garcia Summer Research Symposium